CHAPTER 3-12

 2. Housing sex offenders, sex trafficking, operating or maintaining a sober living home, selling illegal drugs, liquor control violations, producing pornography, obscenity, nude or topless dancing and other adult oriented businesses.

-3. Any other use that violates applicable laws, including but not limited to local zoning, building and fire codes, health and sanitation, and noise regulations.
+3. Any other use that violates applicable laws, including but not limited to local zoning, outdoor lighting standards, building and fire codes, current fire restrictions, health and sanitation, and noise regulations.

-B. Prima Facie Evidence.
-Representations or advertisements including online listings that advertise one (1) of the prohibited uses under this section that reference an STR located within the City is prima facie evidence that an STR is operating in violation of this section.
+C. Prima Facie Evidence.
+Representations or advertisements including online listings that advertise one (1) of the prohibited uses under this section or use in violation of this section that reference an STR located within the City is prima facie evidence that an STR is operating in violation of this section.

 3-12-001-0008 ADVERTISEMENTS